P站视频

 Race/ethnicity

-In the United States, the risk of Wilms tumor is slightly higher in African American children than in White children and is lowest among Asian American children.
+In the United States, the risk of Wilms tumor is slightly higher in Black children than in White children, and it’s lower among Asian American children.
 The reason for this is not known.

 Sex